Example: Upcoming Events¶

 Step 6: Change Column Names and Sort Order¶

-To be able to change the column names, we need to create a Display as a Table first:
+To be able to change the column names, we need to first create a table display.
+Click the Add... button on the left side of the form (under Compose Search) and select Table.

 Give the display a name and add a Sort By: